Personal Loan vs. Home Equity Loan

 Make the Right Choice for Your Future

-Our sale-leaseback isn’t a high-interest loan from a lender like a personal loan, nor is it a means of freeing up your home equity only to pay it back for the next two decades.
-Rather, it’s a way for homeowners to access their home equity while continuing to live in a cherished home.
-This means you can do everything you would with a personal loan or home equity loan, like eliminating nagging credit card debt to prevent bad credit, or doing a bit of globetrotting, without adding another bill (and thousands of dollars in interest) to your list of responsibilities.
+Our sell and stay transaction isn’t a high-interest loan from a lender like a personal loan, nor is it a means of freeing up your home equity only to pay it back for the next two decades.
+Rather, it’s a way for homeowners to access their home equity while continuing to live in their cherished home as a renter.
+This means you can do everything you would with a personal loan or home equity loan, like eliminating nagging credit card debt to prevent bad credit, or doing a bit of globetrotting, without adding another bill to your list of responsibilities.

-When you sell your home to Truehold in exchange for your equity, you can move on to greener pastures –– taking your time to do so and paying rent while you find the perfect space.
-Or, you rent your existing space while we take care of property insurance, major home repairs, and the other time-consuming tasks that can often sap the joy from homeownership.
-While you continue to explore personal loans and home equity loans, make sure you’re cross-comparing Truehold’s sale-leaseback.
+When you sell your home in exchange for your equity, you can move on to greener pastures –– taking your time to do so and paying rent while you find the perfect space.
+Or, you rent your existing space while we take care of property insurance, property tax, and essential repairs.
+While you continue to explore personal loans and home equity loans, make sure you’re cross-comparing Truehold’s sell and stay transaction.
 You might find that this is the strategy you’ve been looking for all along.

-Want to learn more about Truehold’s sale-leaseback?
-Contact us, and discover the full breadth of benefits from one of our trusted advisors.
+Want to learn more?
+Contact us, and discover the full breadth of benefits from one of our representatives.

 Sources: